kshepherd/dspace-geospatial-maps-doc/README.md

-# Rendering geospatial data in maps in DSpace 9
+# Rendering geospatial data in maps for DSpace 9

 With the introduction of the [GND data source and authority / relation representations](#TODO), it is now possible to render coordinates and polygons in geospatial maps, in many different contexts.